tjheslin1/Patterdale/docs/probes.md

 ## Exists

-The "exists" _probe_ type expects a SQL query to be run which returns one row and one column.
+The "exists" type expects a SQL query to be run which returns one row and one column.

 If the value in that column is a '1'.
-The probe is treated as a success. _SELECT 1 FROM DUAL' is a perfect example of query for this type of _probe_ and is recommended to be run on every database which is configured.
+The probe is treated as a success. _SELECT 1 FROM DUAL_ is a perfect example of query for this type of _probe_ and is recommended to be run on every database which is configured.

 Any other integer value is treated as a failure.

 Using the above configuration, the probe will result in a line on the applications '/metrics' web page in the format:

 `database_up{database="myDB2",query="SELECT 1 FROM DUAL"} 1.0`

 or

 `database_up{database="myDB2",query="SELECT 1 FROM DUAL"} 0.0`

 This conforms to the [Prometheus](https://github.com/prometheus/prometheus) standard.

 ## List

-The "list" _probe_ type expects a SQL query to be run which returns any number of rows, with 2 columns.
-The first column is a String (VARCHAR) and the second volumn is a double value.
+The "list" type expects a SQL query to be run which returns a number of rows.
+The first column is expected to be a number, representing the metric value.
+The rest of the columns will be treated as Strings and filtered into the _metricLabels_.

-The String value in the first column is filtered into the _metricLabels_ provided in the probes defintion in `patterdale.yml`.
-This is done using Java's `java.lang.String#format` method.

-The second column should return a double value which will be used as the metric's value.

 Using the above configuration, the probe will result in a number of lines on the applications '/metrics' web page in the format: